The Benefits Of Dark Chocolate

 - Help prevent heart disease.
 British researchers looked at seven studies that focused on chocolate and cardiac health.
 Their findings suggest that people who ate more chocolate reduced their risk for heart disease: those who ate dark chocolate weekly had a 37 percent lower risk of any heart disease than those who ate the least amounts.

-Dark chocolate also appears to decrease the risk of stroke – Swedish researchers found that women who ate high amounts of chocolate – the equivalent of about two bars per week – had a 20 percent lower risk of stroke; British researchers found the number to be closer to 30 percent.
-But before you start loading up on candy bars, be aware that more studies are needed to determine what amount and type of chocolate is best.
+Before you start loading up on candy bars, be aware that more studies are needed to determine what amount and type of chocolate is best.
 For now, look for a fair trade or organic dark chocolate that provides at least 70 percent cocoa content and enjoy in moderation.

 Today’s Health Topics